chechodan/olapic/README.md

 This is a PHP 5.3+ API wrapper for the Instagram API.
 This api was used to implement the concrete strategy of the 'SocialMedia' module for Instagram.
 The choice of this API is that it has functions to discover the location of media.

 For more information, goto <https://github.com/galen/PHP-Instagram-API>

+## Testing

+To run the test, you must configure the class "MediaTest" and add the access token.
+Then run the command "./app/phpunit - c app/" to start the test.

 ## Configuration on Debian